EvilMangos/claude-code-plugins-mcp/README.md

 ## Overview

-This server provides tools for storing and retrieving workflow reports during Claude Code plugin execution.
+This server provides tools for storing and retrieving workflow reports and signals during Claude Code plugin execution.
 It enables plugins to persist state across different workflow stages such as requirements gathering, planning, implementation, testing, and code review.

 ## Installation